gavv/signal-estimator/README.md

 JSON output
 -----------

-JSON output can be enabled by passing the `--format json` or `-f json` flag.
+JSON output can be enabled by passing the `--report-format json` or `-f json` flag.
 By default, output is displayed in text format.

 Sample JSON output format for measuring latency is shown below.